hassiumsoft/colour-flood/readme.md

 Colour Flood is an easy to play puzzle game.
 The goal is to flood the entire board with a single colour in as few steps as possible.
 You start at the top left corner and you have to pick the next colour.

+If you enjoyed this game, you can check out some of the other ones from my [3 weeks game challenge](https://github.com/zsoltime/game-challenge).

 ## User Stories

 - [x] As a user, I can see a board with random colours and different colour options to choose from